MurphyPone/murphypone.github.io/src/content/modeling-uncertainty.md

 We can _sample_ from our distribution by asking it for a randomly chosen number proportional the the probability mass we've assigned to that outcome.
 If we were to sample from our confidence in election outcomes, we should expect that 94% of the time, we would receive the outcome "Joe Biden", and if we were to sample our distribution of a fair roll of a dice, we should expect the outcome "five" almost 17% of the time and a roll of a "seven" 0% of the time.

 Consider a more practical example: You're playing Dungeons & Dragons (a game whose mechanics are modeled around the results of various n-sided dice) with your buddies and stumble across an encampment of nasty orcs in boot cut jeans.
-In the inevitably ensewing violent encounter, you roll 1d20 to attack an orc and the outcome is a 20!
+In the inevitably ensuing violent encounter, you roll 1d20 to attack an orc and the outcome is a 20!
 Huzzah a critical hit.
 This means that you have the opportunity to double the damage that is output by your weapon.
 Suppose your weapon of choice is a gilded saber that deals 4d6 slashing damage.
 The rules of D&D 5e dictate that on critical hits, players are allowed to roll all of their damage dice _twice_ and take the same of both sets of rolls (8d6 effective).
 However, some house rules also allow for simply doubling the damage of one set of damage rolls (4d6 * 2).

 So the question is this: does it benefit you as the player to roll your damage dice twice, or simply double the result of a single damage roll.
 Using a trivial Monte Carlo technique and a spreadsheet, we can model the this situation and simulate thousands of dice rolls to analyze which outcome results in the highest damage: